Survey in Characterizing Semantic Change: Methods for Semantic Change Characterization

 \subsection{Graphs}

 Graph structures are a natural way to represent relationships between words.
-They are often used in semantic change research, where they are typically constructed manually based on dictionaries and human supervision.
-However, graph structures can also be constructed automatically based on word co-occurrence.
-Co-occurrence graphs are better at capturing context than count tables because their edges represent more complex relationships, such as cliques of words that share some context.
-For example, the words "feline", "cat", and "pet" would be likely to form a clique in a co-occurrence graph, indicating that these words are often used together and have close meanings.
+They are often constructed manually from dictionaries or automatically based on word co-occurrence.

+Co-occurrence graphs can capture richer contextual information than count-based methods because their edges represent more complex relationships.
+For example, the words `feline,' `cat,' and `pet' would likely form a clique in a co-occurrence graph, indicating they are often used together and share close meanings.